hashicorp/terraform-provider-azurerm/website/docs/d/image.html.markdown

 page_title: "Azure Resource Manager: azurerm_image"
 sidebar_current: "docs-azurerm-datasource-image"
 description: |-
-  Get information about an Image
+  Gets information about an existing Image

 ---

 # Data Source: azurerm_image

-Use this data source to access information about an Image.
+Use this data source to access information about an existing Image.

 ## Example Usage